Highest Level of

 - EFSIS (European Food Safety Inspection Service) – Acting as a stepping stone to achieving the requirements of the full BRC Standard.

-Retail chains (such as Tesco, M&S and Costco) have their own requirements for their vendors.
-These food quality control requirements might be tighter, stricter, product-specific or even require specific working methods or processes in order to be fulfilled.
+Retail chains (such as Tesco, M&S, and Costco) have their own requirements for their vendors.
+These requirements regarding quality control in food production might be tighter, stricter, product-specific or even require specific working methods or processes in order to be fulfilled.

-X-ray system fulfills and exceeds the requirements of a critical control point, as it detects and rejects the physical contaminants from production line.
-In addition, the system can inspect other quality factors (such as shape or integrity) and inspect the food inside any kind of packaging material.
+X-ray system meets and exceeds the requirements of a Critical Control Point, as it detects and rejects the physical contaminants from the food production line.
+In addition, the system can inspect other quality factors (such as shape or integrity) and food inside any kind of packaging material.

-Food producers are able to fulfill even the most demanding quality and safety standards in the global food industry when they implement MEKI X-ray inspection system into their production line.
-The system is easily upgradable to meet standards such as BRC or a demanding retail chain specification.
-The additional requirements can consist of rejection confirmation, rejection bin full and air pressure monitoring, for example.
-These are common requirements of many global retail chains.
+Food producers are able to fulfill even the most demanding quality and safety standards in the global food industry when they implement the MEKI ONE X-ray inspection system into their production line.
+The system meets food safety standards such as BRC or even other demanding retail chain specifications since it comes equipped with all the needed functionalities.
+The additional requirements a retail chain may have can consist of rejection confirmation, rejection bin full, and air pressure monitoring, which are all included in the MEKI ONE system.Read more about MEKI ONE